ecomfe/echarts-stat/README.md

 ##### Return Value

-* `result` － `Object`.
+* `result` － `object`.
 Including the centroids, clusterAssment, and pointsInCluster.
 For Example:

     ```js
     result.centroids = [